-- Take stretched pizza dough and spoon some tomato sauce on top, and in circular motion spread the sauce to outside edges of the dough leaving a nice 1 cm border
+- Take stretched pizza dough and spoon some tomato sauce on top, and in circular motion spread the sauce to the outside edges of the dough leaving a nice 1 cm border.

 - Place the mozzarella on top of the sauce evenly distributing it throughout.

-- Next place mushrooms on a quarter of the pizza round, secondly followed by the artichokes on another quarter, thirdly the prosciutto cotto and finally the olives and you have 4 sections each different on the pizza.
+- Next place mushrooms on a quarter of the pizza, secondly followed by the artichokes on another quarter, thirdly the prosciutto cotto, and finally, the olives and you have 4 sections each different on the pizza.

 - Break up the fresh basil leaves and place evenly on pizza and finish with a drizzle of e.v.o. oil.